dn082/Project4/README.md

 - **Image_Name**: The file name used to map the recipe to its corresponding image.
 - **Cleaned_Ingredients**: A processed and cleaned list of ingredients, which is usually better for analysis.

 ## DATA UNDERSTANDING/VISUALIZATION
+To explore the data, I used:
+- Elbow plot so I can see how it looks on a plot and be able to get the optimal number of clusters that is ideal for my project
+- After Algro clustering, I used a way so I can see the hierarchical merging of recipes with the Dendrogram
+- To see the top ingredients for each cluster, I used a bar chart to highlight which ingredients are most defining for that cluster, and that specific visualization makes it easy to see the main ingredient used for each cluster
+- I also made a PCA cluster scatter plot to show the cluster of recipes, which could show the similarity and differences in ingredients, along with which cluster each recipe belongs to.
+Also, to get a general idea of whether my clusters make sense.

 ## PREPROCESSING